 For example, the figure above shows the parameter page for the low-pass filter 1 cut-off frequency.
-Here there is an EG set and the basic offset (ignoring modulation) has the cut-off frequency set to 19.5 kHz.

 Turning a rotary knob normally has the side-effect of also changing the offset value for that parameter page.
-Use the 'value lock' feature to allow changing of the active parameter page without changing the offset.
+Use the 'value lock' feature prevent this.
 Press the [BUTTON-VALUE LOCK] button to toggle 'value-lock' on and off.
-When 'locked' the LED will flash next to the [BUTTON-VALUE LOCK] button.
+When 'locked' the adjacent LED will flash.
 Conversely, use the 'page-lock' mode to allow rapid hands-on changes of parameter basic offsets such as sweeping filter cut-off, changing oscillator mix levels etc. without changing the active parameter page.
 Press the [BUTTON-PAGE LOCK] button to toggle 'page-lock' on and off.
-When 'locked' the LED will flash next to the [BUTTON-PAGE LOCK] button.
+When 'locked' the adjacent LED will flash.

-Use the [ROTARY ENCODER] or [BUTTON-UP] or [BUTTON-DOWN] buttons to change values.
+Use the [ROTARY ENCODER] or [BUTTON-DOWN] buttons to change values.
 For faster data entry when using the [ROTARY ENCODER], push the [ROTARY ENCODER] down at the same time as turning.
 You can also press and hold [BUTTON-UP] or [BUTTON-DOWN] to rapidly change a value.
 Hold down [BUTTON-VALUE LOCK] and use the [ROTARY ENCODER] to edit values at the highest resolution possible.